iredchuk/array-join/README.md

-  key, // common join key (when key1 is the same as key2) propMap1, // function to rename properties of the array1 objects propMap2, // function to rename properties of the array2 objects match // custom match function to join objects in arrays };
+  key, // common join key (when key1 is the same as key2) propMap1, // function to rename properties of the array1 objects propMap2, // function to rename properties of the array2 objects match, // custom match function to join objects in arrays as, // specifies the name of the new array field to add to the array1 objects.
+The new array field contains the matching objects from the array2.
+If the specified name already exists in the array1 objects, the existing field is overwritten.
+};
 ```